cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/fully_distributed/operations.md

 cfy cluster brokers list
 cfy cluster status
 ```
 All expected brokers should be listed, and the status should be healthy.
-Note that cluster status can take up to ~30 seconds to stabilise.
+Note that cluster status can take up to ~30 seconds to stabilize.

 ### Add